grapa-dev/grapa/maintainers/DEVELOPMENT/CURRENT_STATUS.md

 ## Summary

 The Grapa project is in a stable state with comprehensive vector operations, advanced pattern matching, and robust threading capabilities.
-Recent work has focused on documenting critical threading limitations, reorganizing the library structure with industry-standard naming conventions, and implementing a comprehensive release management system.
-The project is now ready for version 0.1.52 release.
+Recent work has focused on documenting critical threading limitations, reorganizing the library structure with industry-standard naming conventions, implementing a comprehensive release management system, and completing the cross-platform installation system.
+The project is now ready for version 0.1.52 release with a fully functional Windows installation system and updated installation scripts for all platforms.

 ## Recently Completed